ocaml-flambda/flambda-backend/jane/doc/parallelism-tutorial.md

 Now for the caveats: Firstly, there are performance penalties, since an `Atomic.t` is a pointer and atomic operations are more expensive.
-Secondly, `Atomic.t` frees us from concerns about data races, but it absolutely does not prevent race _conditions_.
+Secondly, `Atomic.t` frees us from concerns about data races, but it absolutely does not prevent race conditions in general.
 There are few guarantees about the order in which the updates to `total` and `count` occur: we know only that they all happen before the outermost `fork_join2` returns.

 Of course, in this case what saves us is that it doesn't matter what order the updates happen in: addition is commutative.
 However, now that we've made `mood`